nvlled/roudetef/README.md

 ```
 The handler for a route will only execute if all the guards doesn't reject the request.
 In the example above, the Reject function of requireLogin always reject the request.
 In a more realistic example (again see the [test server](test/server.go)),
-the guard will make decisions based on the request paramter.
+the guard will make decisions based on the request parameter.

-Only one guard's handler may execute:
+Only one of the given guards' handler may execute:
 ```
 def.SRoute(
 	"/sample", sampleHandler, "sample-path",